 To discharge the holding tank overboard, open the overboard seacock near the holding tank.
 (Note: On the 260 with the air conditioner option, the overboard seacock is the aft center seacock).
 Turn the monitor on at the control panel.
 Note that the monitor switch must be on in order to operate the discharge button.
 Press the discharge button until lights on the control panel indicate the tank is empty.
 After emptying the holding tank, the water inlet seacock handle should be closed.
 (The seacock handle should be in the horizontal position).
 IMPORTANT!
-Overboard discharge must be sealed and secured in the closed position as specified by local and U.S. Coast Guard regulations.
+Overboard discharge must be sealed and secured in the closed position within the three mile limit.